-- Identify a global benchmark percent of (potential) emissions per year derived by dividing global annual loss of forest carbon stock by total global forest carbon stock. - Establish a national historic annual average emissions percent level for Guyana (2001-2012) by dividing the average annual emissions for Guyana from 2001-2012 by the total carbon stock of Guyana averaged over same period. - Derive the Combined Average of the global and historic annual average emissions percent. - Compare annual measured and verified levels, to combined average. - The difference from the performance reporting against Guyana's national RL.
+- Identify a global benchmark percent of (potential) emissions per year derived by dividing global annual loss of forest carbon stock by total global forest carbon stock. - Establish a national historic annual average emissions percent level for Guyana (2001-2012) by dividing the average annual emissions for Guyana from 2001-2012 by the total carbon stock of Guyana. - Derive the Combined Average of the global and historic annual average emissions percent. - Compare annual measured and verified levels, to combined average. - The difference from the performance reporting against Guyana's national RL.

-6.4.1 Background to Combined Reference Level
+Background to Combined Reference Level